d3b-center/D3b-DGD-Collaboration/README.md

 # D3b DGD Collaboration

-Hosts various code and workflows of mutual interest to D3b and DGD
+Hosts various code and workflows of mutual interest

 ## DGD Fusion Annotation
 This is a workflow that annotates a DGD fusion file.